advikmrai/check-it/_projects/1_project.md

 **Data collection method**

 The online questionnaire was designed using Google Forms.
 The questionnaire was crafted to be clear, concise, and unbiased to minimize response bias.
 The questionnaire link was then distributed through various channels such as email, messaging and social media to reach a broad audience.
+You can find the questionnaire [here](https://forms.gle/vk7wyTryTHRZkSw79).

 Analysis Methods
 ================